');

 About Norwich, NY

-Norwich is a small community in New York with a population of 6,880 residents.
-The median household income is $51,713 per year, which is near the national average.
-The median age in Norwich is 40.1 years.
+Norwich is a small town located in New York with a population of 6,880 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,713 per year, which is 31% below the national median of $75,149.
+The median age of 40.1 years is close to the US median age of 38.9 years.

 Cost of Living in Norwich, NY